Thokozani Sithole first came to Halifax for school in 2012, not thinking seven years later she would still be here.

 “There were those aspects of the city that just reminded me of Montreal: the diversity, the multiculturalism, the lifestyle, the restaurants,” he says.
 “First, it was what drew me in and I’m a water person so being around lakes and oceans was appealing.”

 It took him about 24 years after first coming east for school to move to Halifax for work, but he’s glad he did.

-“I think there’s an interesting mosaic of different cultures living very harmoniously and when you look at Halifax it is very inclusive culture, which aligns very with TDs culture,” he says.
+“I think there’s an interesting mosaic of different cultures living very harmoniously and when you look at Halifax it is a very inclusive culture, which aligns very well with TDs culture,” he says.

 “It’s finding those little niche markets of people who have the right skillset who aren’t employed yet, and the other reason is we’re trying to strive for diversity,” he says.
 “We want our branches to reflect the community we’re in; we do see ourselves as pillars of the community, and we feel we should mirror that community.”

 As for Sithole, she’s looking forward to the next stage of her journey.
 She says this could include buying a house and settling down somewhere with the municipality.